 My assumption for the root cause: the "LAN net" source does not get updated correctly when the PD gets assigned, since it does take a while to get the PD and assign it to all the needed interfaced.
 Because of this, the traffic from the PDd IPs is not recognised and dropped.
 Reloading the rules forced a reload of the "LAN net" source and thus makes it work.

-#1 Updated by Offstage Roller about 1 month ago
+#1 Updated by Offstage Roller 4 months ago

 This can also be reproduced by reinstalling the Suricata package.
 In addition to the workaround posted in the bug, you can also fix this by renewing the DHCP lease on the WAN.
 Even though the lease values don't change, renewing the lease seems to update the "LAN net" source to include the needed IPv6 prefix.